brown-band/website/pages/commencement.md

     Flugenflagel: Picnic and Retreat (meet at Fulton)

-    Bring games, frisbees, etc. and don't forget sunscreen.
+    Bring games, frisbees, etc. and don’t forget sunscreen.
 There will be a barbecue and Band T-shirts.

     (This is open to current students and seniors only.)